pnevyk/suparo/README.md

 See results in a browser console.
 And that's all!
 Suparo is very simple.
 If you don't any special requirements, it is here at your service.

 Want to see more examples?
-Ok, check out this!
+Ok, check this out!

 ```javascript
 given('Show the possibility of comparing more than two values', function (ctx) {